 Following a decision by a planning authority, or following an appeal, there is opportunity for either side to contest the decision in court via a Judicial Review or Statutory Challenge, respectively.
 Where noise forms a significant part of this process expert evidence on noise, which we can provide, may be required.
 An example of our work in this area was in the case of Grieves vs Boston Borough Council.

 In the case of alleged noise problems caused by an existing development, we can provide expert evidence, which will be required to be provided to the courts, on the existence or otherwise of a statutory nuisance.

-There are also other occasions where an acoustics expert is required to give evidence in court such as in cases of noise induced hearing loss from industrial noise exposure, disputes over the adequacy of noise insulation provided by building work between premises, and where acoustics evidence is used in criminal proceedings.
+There are also other occasions where an acoustics expert is required to give evidence in court, such as in cases of noise induced hearing loss from industrial noise exposure, disputes over the adequacy of noise insulation provided by party walls between premises, and where acoustics evidence is used in criminal proceedings.
 Our experienced noise consultants are able to guide you through this.